Gabe-Kisler/typing-app/README.md

-# Quick-key
+# QUICK-KEY

 ==========================================================================

-## project overview
+## Overview :
-Quick-key is a web app in which users can test and improve their typing skills.
-With multiple difficulty and time settings as well as quick results and restarts, Quick-key offers a fast paced environment for users to refine their skills and aim for high scores.
+Quick-key is an online typing program where users can improve, refine, and store their typing skills.
+Quick-key allows users to customize test times and difficulties.
+Users can begin tests, once a test is complete, the user will be displayed their results.
+You will be able to find a history of all your stats and tests by navigating to the stats screen.

-## installation
+## installation :

 ### Windows :
 1. Clone the repository